Hollande rehashed super-tax fizzles, angers French business

 Critics of his performance said his assertion that all the tools were in place for a recovery made him sound flippant.

-Even the left-wing Liberation daily editorialised: "He kept repeating 'all the tools are on the table' as if all we need to do is wait for 2015 for the country to recover."
+Even the left-wing Liberation daily editorialized: "He kept repeating 'all the tools are on the table' as if all we need to do is wait for 2015 for the country to recover."

 The hard-left Left Party's national secretary Francois Delapierre said Hollande sounded like "a scratched record".